-In August of 2011, Coca-Cola announced a new bold and groundbreaking marketing initiative they call Content 2020.
-Its goal is to help sculpt popular culture so to earn a disproportionate share of it by creating ideas that are so contagious they can’t be controlled.
+In August of 2011, Coca-Cola announced a new marketing initiative called Content 2020.
+The goal was to help sculpt popular culture to earn a share of it by creating thoughtful ideas.

-The campaign recognizes today’s reality—consumers are always connected and in real-time.
-According to Coke, consumer generated content outnumbers company generated content for most of its brands.
+The campaign recognizes that consumers are always connected and in real-time.
+According to Coke, consumer-generated content outnumbers company-generated content for most of its brands.

-In order to positively impact or steer consumer-generated content requires a lot more idea-filled brand content.
-This initiative was developed and spearheaded by Coca-Cola’s VP of Global Advertising Strategy and Creative Excellence, Jonathan Mildenhall.
+To positively impact or steer consumer-generated content, it requires a lot more idea-filled plan.
+This initiative was developed by Coca-Cola’s VP of Global Advertising Strategy and Creative Excellence, Jonathan Mildenhall.

-No blog post can adequately present the details of this groundbreaking initiative as well as the two videos produced by Coke below.
-While they are seven and 10+ minutes respectively, they are well worth the watch.
+No blog post can present the details of this groundbreaking initiative as well as the two videos produced by Coke.
+While they are long, they are worth the watch.

 The Enterprise Takeaway

 For most enterprise companies, content has a seat in the nose-bleed section and is almost exclusively one-way storytelling.
-If a brand doesn’t appropriately nurture popular culture by telling its own story, popular culture will tell its own version of the story.
+If a brand doesn’t tell its own story, popular culture will tell its own version of the story.